IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 Remaining matches: CSK (Dubai)

 Despite being in the fifth place, Punjab Kings are only mathematically in the battle for the playoffs after KKR reached 12 points.
 KL Rahul and Co’s defeat against RCB was damaging, as was KKR’s win against SRH.
-Even if Punjab have a better NRR than two other teams in the playoff race, their best case now is 12 points and KKR already have the edge there.
+Even though Punjab have a better NRR than two other teams in the playoff race, their best case now is 12 points with only one match left and KKR already have the edge there reaching that total with a better NRR.
 PBKS will have to produce a huge margin of win against CSK and hope for a huge margin of defeat for KKR in their last match while hoping one of RR / MI don’t overhaul their current NRR.

 Rajasthan Royals